 - Available on paid plans (Analyst, CLO, and Enterprise).

 An activity provider is a program that sends data into Watershed.
-In order to allow them to send Watershed data, follow these steps:
+Most activity providers use Basic Authentication to connect to the LRS (Watershed), if you Activity Provider uses OAuth 2 then please refer to the help article Activity Providers and OAuth.
+In order to allow the Activity provider to send Watershed data, follow these steps:

 - Go to the xAPI Data section of the Data page.

 - In the Activity Providers section, click the Add Activity Provider button:

 - A new Unnamed Provider will be added to your account.
 Use the information to the right of the new Unnamed Provider to send data to Watershed:

 - Name: Click Edit to change the name.
 Use something that will help you remember what activity provider you're setting up in case you ever need to turn off the connection.
 Click the Save button after you've changed the name.